Eweka01/0/README.md

 ---

 ## Projects
+-Seven Domains of a Typical IT Infrastructure https://github.com/Eweka01/-Seven-Domains-of-a-Typical-IT-Infrastructure-/tree/main

 ### Cloud Incident Response Simulation
 **Description**: Simulated a cloud incident response scenario focusing on detection, containment, and remediation of a security breach in a cloud environment.